300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- With over 222 million models bought, what’s Apple’s highest-selling iPhone mannequin?
+- With over 222 million models offered, what’s Apple’s highest-selling iPhone mannequin?

 - Elon Musk is the CEO of which international model.